 BMS analytics

-Connect Siemens, Schneider, Honeywell, Trend, Bastec — or anything BACnet, Modbus, or OPC UA.
+Connect Siemens, Schneider, Honeywell, Trend, Bastec — or anything BACnet, Modbus, OPC UA or oBIX.
 Explore reads from your existing BMS and returns a prioritised action queue.
+It's how teams run energy management systems for commercial buildings on the BMS they already have.

 The problem